yumige/rpn-calculator/README.md

 a rpn calculator demo

-#uild and run in bash
+# build and run in bash
 gradle jar
 bash run.sh